 Research reveals that successful Olympic athletes share nine characteristics.
-While watching the 2008 Olympics in Beijing, China I realized that successful entrepreneurs share the same characteristics.
+Interestingly, successful entrepreneurs share the same characteristics.
 Let us examine these characteristics.

 Just as an Olympic athlete is dedicated to keeping the body fit and getting and staying at the top of their sport, an entrepreneur must be dedicated to the business and to living the life of an entrepreneur.
 Passion is what feeds dedication.
 If there is no passion for the type of service or product you are offering, dedication will eventually wane.
 Dedication is a constant, everyday thing; successful Olympic athletes do not loose their dedication after the Olympics are over.
 No, they remain dedicated so they can compete another day.
 Successful entrepreneurs must remain passionate about their business, day in and day out, even when their feelings are not in agreement.

 It would be foolish for an Olympic athlete to even enter competition if they did not have the confidence they could compete successfully and ultimately win.